mstksg/inCode/copy/entries/dependent-haskell-3.md

 In the context of dependent types (in Haskell), a "proof" is general (non-rigorous, informal) term for a *runtime value* that GHC/Haskell can use for *type-level* shenanigans.
+In other words, it's a *term-level* witness for a *type-level* truth.

-It's the critical *run-time* values that we use to power our *type-level* fun.
-It's also commonly known as a "witness".
+It's the critical *run-time* values that we use to power our *type-level* fun, and are also commonly known as "witnesses".

 I don't believe there is any rigorous definition, but the term comes up whenever we talk about generating or using run-time values that give us